“There’s no such thing as a picky eater.”

 When your kid rejects a piece of bread because the crust is “too crusty,” you might assume anything more adventurous would be out of the question.

-But some kids actually prefer strong flavors.
 “Don’t avoid offering foods simply because you don’t think your child would like it — they may surprise you!”
 Chalker says.
 “There’s no harm in offering a wide range of foods, from the mundane to the exotic, as long as familiar foods are presented alongside novel ones for some degree of comfort.”

 The same kid who won’t touch certain shapes of pasta might devour a plate of pad thai with spaghetti squash.